 Nothing screams winter more than a pair of mittens.
 With fun, hands-on activities, printables, and Jan Brett’s book, you and your preschooler could have a blast learning with this winter clothing item.

 I don’t think I’ve ever met a child that didn’t like to read fairy tales of some sort.
 Put those books to good use and pair them with some fun activities and dress up clothes for an awesome theme unit that your preschooler is going to love!

 While winter lasts only a few months of the year for us, there are quite a few species of animals that live in the cold their entire lives and with some awesome books and fun activities, your preschooler will have a blast learning all about them.

 Rockets, stars, planets, and constellations.
 There are so many awesome things to learn about while studying space!

 Whether you’ve got snow on the ground in your neck of the woods or not, like ice and winter, January is the perfect time to incorporate a few fun snowmen activities into your learning.

 Is your preschooler obsessed with the Tyrannosaurus Rex?
 Or maybe they’re a fan of all dinosaurs in general.
 Either way, a dinosaur theme unit might be just the ticket to get them really excited about learning.

 January is National Train Your Dog Month.
 That means there is no better time to put together a fun theme unit based on all of the various types of pets people have.
 And if your family has a pet, it may also be the perfect time to get your kids involved in taking care of them.

-Puzzles are not only fun, they’re a great way to get your preschooler to work on a multitude of skills.
-From early math skills like problem solving and critical thinking to fine motor skills, there are so many ways to learn with puzzles.
+Puzzles are not only fun, they’re also a great way to get your preschooler to work on a multitude of skills.
+From early math skills like problem-solving and critical thinking to fine motor skills, there are so many ways to learn with puzzles.